Potatosynthesis/Synthetic_Genesis/README.md

   - Removed an alternate solution to Volcanic Temple.

 - v1.0.4
-  - Removed an alternate solution to Debilitating Heat once more.
+  - Removed an alternate solution to Debilitating Heat once more by reducing the number of statues to 3.

 - v1.0.3
   - Removed an alternate solution to Debilitating Heat again.